andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 This wasn't evident in itself specifically - there was simply a lot of the former, and a significant absense of the latter.

 What did this mean?

-Most fundamentally, there was only one model of a case which tried to be all cases (that there is only one of anything is a risky view in DDD).
+Most fundamentally, this core tenent had subtly given teams and domain experts the signal to look for _commonality and overlaps in the data_, and to de-prioritise the _differences in the ownership, processing and behaviour_.
+This wasn't just confined to Cases either.

 PROBLEM:
 - "ONE MODEL TO RULE THEM ALL" THINKING HAD BUBBLED UP,
 - BOURNE OF A DESIRE NOT TO DUPLICATE DATA.
-- CONSEQUENTLY DESIGN DECISIONS / TRADE-OFFS HAD BEEN MADE WITH ONLY A SUB-SET OF THE INFO.
+- CONSEQUENTLY DESIGN DECISIONS / TRADE-OFFS HAD BEEN MADE WITH ONLY A SUB-SET OF THE DOMAIN INFORMATION.

+NEAR ENEMY: Domain Driven Design is about the data, and not the behaviour, or if it is both, then the data has more weight, and the behaviour is of secondary importance.
+(I actually think it's the other way around.)

+(@gaythu-rajan to elaborate with the defendant model and people context; mention how @andrewharmellaw comes up with the idea and how it was implemented)

 ---

 ### Data Focused [GT]

+// @gaythu-rajan - this is nice, and gives more detail to the general point I make half way down the slide above.
+I suggest we split that slide in two, and move this up into the gapo between them.

 As mentioned the models were identified not based on behaviour/actors but purely object based which brought everything centered around the data.
-Object centric split leads to data centered archtecture.
+Object-centric split leads to data centered archtecture.

 To give an example - A Case is not a case without someone being prosecuted.
 That someone could be a suspect at the beginning of a case and then become a defendant when the case is brought to the court.
 This is when the offence is indictable (you could go to prison for).
 In summary only offence, you enter the system as a defendant.
 As objects, these must have started as a suspect or defendant but there are other actors in a case such as police, victims, witnesses.
 This gave away to a more genric "catch-all" object called "People" - and the data captured in this object lived in a single place outside of the core contexts.

-What's wrong with that? a.
+What's wrong with that?

+ a.
 First the realisation that Defendant/Suspect, are THE CORE of a case.
-They should live where the case model lives. b.
-Reconciling the states in case of failures becomes easier. c.
-There is no access control concerns over the data - who is able to access suspect information (very limited number of people). d.
+They should live where the case model lives.
+ b.
+Reconciling the states in case of failures becomes easier.
+ c.
+There is no access control concerns over the data - who is able to access suspect information (very limited number of people).
+ d.
 Freedom to add richness to your own model of defendant depending on the context.
 No corruption of your model.

 ---

 ## (Pull "lifecycle", "object-based-split" from Constraints slide under here) [GT]

 // !!!!!! not sure it fits here. !!!!!!
+// AGREED - I THINK WE CAN DROP THIS.

 We had to support a full-lifecycle view - justice end-to-end.
 The "domain" was co-owned, we were tasked with building a collection of systems which met the needs of two different stakeholders - the State Prosecutor, and the Courts System - AND the PROCESSES entailed spanned even more organisations than that.

 Note: @andrew mentions "No one domain expert had the end-end view", but even when they did it was never communicated to the those who are implementing.
 Head of BPOs was brought in but still that end-end view was stuck within a group of domain experts.

 We had to "modernise justice" as we did it, within a publicly funded program of work.
 Constantly having to battle with business against "quick" wins (from which the resulting tactical solutions had incurred a great deal of debt in the code) and instead efficiently find the "real" wins.